ADB-Data-Division/DataBlox-frontend/docs/models.md

 # TypeScript Data Models

-This file contains TypeScript data models generated from the OpenAPI specification for the Capacity Building Engine Migrations API.
+This file contains TypeScript data models generated from the OpenAPI specification for the Datablox Engine Migrations API.

 ## Type Aliases